Where Can I Get A Song Critique?

 It's also useful to be able to differentiate between subjective opinions and comments that identify weaknesses in your work.

-If your critiquer says something like, “I just don’t like it” or “this doesn't sound like a hit,” they are giving you their personal opinion.
+If your critiquer says something like, “I just don’t like the song idea,” or “this doesn't sound like a hit song,” they are giving you their personal opinion.
 Now, that doesn't mean they are wrong.
-But, how exactly is that constructive?
+But how exactly is that constructive?

 Specific issues and comments that can be addressed are what you should be looking for.